arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_server_mode.md

 @startDocuBlock get_admin_server_mode
 @brief Return the mode of this server (read-only or default)

-@RESTHEADER{GET /_admin/server/mode, Return whether or not a server is in read-only mode, handleMode:get}
+@RESTHEADER{GET /_admin/server/mode, Return whether or not a server is in read-only mode, getServerMode}

 @RESTDESCRIPTION
 Return mode information about a server.
 The json response will contain